top of page

 Habitat: Build mud nests on ceilings of open human structures and forage in open areas, often fields, meadows, or over water.

 Description: Shiny cobalt blue back with tawny or apricot underparts.
-Sharp-pointed wings with classic swallow tail (with long points at the either side)
+Sharp-pointed wings with classic swallowtail (with long points on either side)

 (Read More)